-As a result of this new partnership, cities and towns could cut education budgets, resulting in cuts to classes and other educational programs, teacher layoffs, and larger class sizes for our students.
-This plan would have unintended, long-term consequences on our next generation of students.
+As a result of this proposal, cities and towns could cut education budgets, resulting in cuts to classes and other educational programs, teacher layoffs, and larger class sizes for our students.
+This plan would have unintended, long-term consequences on all of our students.
 A similar plan was explored more than 20 years ago, and legislators rejected it then.
 The examination and scrutiny of the plan that was done then must be done now.

 We applaud the governor for recognizing the need to continue to fulfill his promise to educators by addressing the state’s obligation to the retired teachers’ healthcare fund and by reducing the state income tax on teacher pensions.